 The memorial consists of a large semi-circular colonnade, a reflecting pool, a massive sculpture, and loggias to the north and south with large murals that depict the positions of Allies and Axis Powers during the D-Day assault.

-The sculpture is “The Spirit of American Youth Rising from the Waves.”
-In-person, it had a certain familiarity to me.
+This sculpture is “The Spirit of American Youth Rising from the Waves.”
+In-person, it has a certain familiarity to me.
 Returning home, I researched the piece and found the sculptor Donald De Lue.